zumasys/docs/site/jbase/administration/installation-guides/unattended-install/linux/README.md

 ## Note

 >Conventional jBASE license keys can be installed in this manner
 >In this example, we have changed some additional installer defaults to suit our preferences.
+>New-style jBASE licenses would need to be installed using the [jlicense](./../../../../licensing/jlicense/README.md) utility as a post-installation task.

 See [Installation Options](./../installation-options/README.md)